Evaluating PDPL Compliance in E-Commerce Websites: Insights and Lessons Learned from Human and LLM Analyses: Methods

 \subsection{Limitations}

 First, some websites in our dataset may have changed their privacy policies or become unavailable over time.
 However, this is a common limitation of web measurement studies, and does not diminish the value of the findings for understanding the present and future.
 Second, we acknowledge that LLMs may have a margin of non-determinism (may change their answers for the same questions between different runs)~\cite{rodriguez24_a}.
 Third, our use of the Wappalyzer Chrome browser extension~\cite{webalyzer25,webalyzer25_2} to identify the e-commerce hosting platform that a website uses has known limitations.
 It relies on fingerprints to identify the technologies used by websites; however, websites can hide or manipulate the technologies they use to evade profiling~\cite{verneaut26}.
 Moreover, the extension's list of e-commerce platforms may not include every existing platform.
 However, similar profiling tools are likely to share these limitations.
-As of this writing, the Wappalyzer extension has a rating of 4.6/5 (2K ratings) and 3M users (see~\autoref{fig:wappalyzer_ext} in~\autorefappendix{app:method_ext})~\cite{webalyzer25,webalyzer25_2}, and has been used in prior studies such as~\cite{paniagua25}.
+As of this writing, the Wappalyzer extension has a rating of 4.6/5 (2K ratings) and 3M users~\cite{webalyzer25,webalyzer25_2}, and has been used in prior studies such as~\cite{paniagua25}.
 Given the exploratory nature of our study, Wappalyzer deemed sufficient, with an acknowledgment of a potential margin of error in the e-commerce hosting platforms.
 Fourth, our analysis is limited to four privacy policy items and 100 websites.
 However, this was also deemed sufficient for our exploratory study.
-Fourth, our compliance measurement assessed data controllers' privacy policies, not their actual behavior.
+Manually analyzing a larger set of websites at a fine-grained large-scale level is time and labor-prohibitive for the project's scope and budget.
+Fifth, our compliance measurement assessed data controllers' privacy policies, not their actual behavior.
 Thus, the term \quotes{compliance} should be interpreted in this context.
-Fifth, similar to any qualitative analysis, subjectivity is a threat.
+Sixth, similar to any qualitative analysis, subjectivity is a threat.
 To mitigate this, two experienced researchers were involved in all stages of the qualitative analysis.
 Furthermore, we employed an LLM and compared our answers with those produced by the LLM.
 Potential sources of discrepancies were analyzed and reported as part of our contributions to further our understanding of LLM-based automated privacy policy analysis.